git4impatient/Impala80_20/README.md

 4 Partition your tables

+5 Make sure you don't have small files - this could be due to how the data is loaded, it could also be from being over partitioned

+Lots more info on Impala here:  https://www.youtube.com/watch?v=Hw354K9uFBo

 This github has a data generator and sample code.
 It also includes analysis of how to see the impact of the above steps

 (c) Copyright 2018 Martin Lurie, sample code, not supported